Exams

 What is the link between ‘credit limit' and CAIIB eligibility?

-• Number of Attempts: Maximum of 5 attempts allowed to clear the CAIIB exam.
+• Maximum 5 attempts are allowed to clear the CAIIB exam.

-• Validity Period: Exam must be completed within 3 years from the date of first registration.
+• The exam must be completed within 3 years from the date of first registration.

-• Credit Retention: Passed papers can be retained only within the allowed attempts and validity period.
+• Passed papers are valid only within the allowed attempts and time period.

-• Fresh Registration Requirement: If all papers are not cleared within the limit, candidates must register as a fresh candidate.
+• If the exam is not cleared within the limit, candidates must register again as new candidates.

-• Counting of Attempts: Every application for the exam counts as an attempt, even if the candidate does not appear.
+• Each registration is counted as one attempt, even if the candidate does not appear.

-• Exam Cycles: Typically, 6 exam cycles are held in 3 years; candidates can appear in any 5 cycles for their attempts.
+• Usually, 6 exam cycles are conducted in 3 years, and candidates can appear in any 5 cycles.

 Key Takeaways